 It’s located in the heart of Barcelona and a favorite meeting point for both locals and visitors: Plaça de Catalunya is the lively square where several neighborhoods of the city meet.
 In 1927, the plaza was opened by King Alfonso XIII and covers an area of 5 hectares.
 While you find there six sculptural groups that represent the four Catalan capital cities, wisdom and labor, the highlight and a popular motif for photos is the big fountain at one of the corners of the square.

 Although the Plaça de Catalunya is not very spectacular, you definitely can’t miss it.
-I just recommend sitting there and watch people feeding the pigeons or men who create big soap bubbles.
+I just recommend sitting there and watching people feeding the pigeons or men who create big soap bubbles.
 That can be a good break after all the sightseeing.

 If you get hungry, La Boqueria is always a good idea.
-It’s the biggest food market in Barcelona with 40.000 visitors a day and has from seafood to tapas to fruits everything you ever wanted.
+It’s the biggest food market in Barcelona with 40.000 visitors a day and has from seafood to tapas to fruits everything you have ever wanted.
 It’s not just home to a huge range of food, handcrafts and farmer’s shops, but was also voted to be the best food market in the world by CNN.
 And I can just agree with that.
 It can get really crowded sometimes – especially during prime time from 1 pm to 3 pm and in the evening.
 If you want to save money and have a great time while you visit La Boqueria, here are some hacks:

 - The deeper you go into the market, the cheaper it gets